AmyrAhmady/omp-node/native/deps/node/README.md

-# Just a dummy file to keep this directory on git
+# Just a dummy file to keep this directory on git, it's used during cmake build file generation to retrieve nodejs files